julianchurchill/text-adventure/README.md

     - DONE Deserialisation of 'location text to show on enter:'
     - DONE Location.contextualText() returns text set with setTextForFirstEntry() until Location is notified that it has been left, then it returns ""
     - DONE Current location should be notified by Model when it is left.
-    - Model should query current location for available contextual text.
+    - DONE Model should query current location for available contextual text.
     - Presenter should prepend contextual text from model to room description.
 - Return to the town (Perpetuity?) - extra shops open, friary is abandoned, church is a burnt shell, towns people dislike you.
 - Bella Constantine lives!
 In a far away hideout plotting her revenge on you...